theQRL/docs.theqrl.org/README.md

 > Quantum Resistant Ledger

-This is hte Documentation for the QRL project.
+This is the Documentation for the QRL project.
 The main project can be found at [https://theQRL.org](https://theqrl.org)

 This Github project is hosted at [https://docs.theqrl.org](https://docs.theqrl.org)

 ## Contribute

-> We welcome contributers and believe in **Open Source**
+> We welcome contributors and believe in **Open Source**

 If you have good information to add to the documentation, please submit a PR.
-Anything from a typo to creating a complete writeup, the project and community will be better for it.
+Anything from a typo to creating a complete write up, the project and community will be better for it.

 * * *